DSRP: History

 DSRP was first described by Derek Cabrera in the book Remedial Genius.
 In later writings Cabrera describes D, S, R, and P as "patterns of thinking", and expands upon the implications of these thinking skills.
-The DSRP theory is a mathematical formalism of systems thinking and cognition, built on the philosophical underpinnings of constructivism and evolutionary epistemology.
+The DSRP theory claims to be a mathematical formalism of systems thinking and cognition, built on the philosophical underpinnings of constructivism and evolutionary epistemology.
 The DSRP method is used in education and has influenced educational reform as well as in management of learning organizations.

 In 2008 a special section of the journal Evaluation and Program Planning was dedicated to examining the DSRP theory and method.

 The 2015 self-published book Systems Thinking Made Simple is an updated treatment of DSRP.